 How will you make sure everyone is counted in the 2020 census?

-This project has three phases of research and reflection before you take a final action.
-The project phases are:
+This project has three phases of research, reflection, and action:

-- Phase 1: Understand and connect to the Call to Action question. - Phase 2: Investigate the topic and any barriers to census completion - Phase 3: Plan and take action
+- Phase 1: Understand and connect to the Call to Action question. - Phase 2: Investigate the topic and any barriers to census completion. - Phase 3: Plan and take action.